Back to all posts

 Discover the state of resource management with insightful statistics.
 Explore current trends and challenges in optimizing organizational efficiency.

 So, this year, we decided to reach out to our incredible network of talented resource managers and take the pulse of the profession.
-Runn’s 2025 State of Resource Management Report is packed with resource management stats to help sector professionals benchmark their maturity and take action to improve.
+Runn’s The State of Resource Management in 2025 Report is packed with resource management stats to help sector professionals benchmark their maturity and take action to improve.

-One thing we noticed is that dealing with change is a huge part of resource management – from rescheduling around scope creep to reprioritizing resources when clashes occur.
-But, behind the scenes, it feels like things don’t change enough.
+Dealing with change is a huge part of resource management, from rescheduling around scope creep to reprioritizing resources when clashes occur.
+But, behind the scenes, RM’s evolution can feel glacial.

-However, in our resource management research, we spotted promising signs of change – happening now and on the horizon.
+However, in our resource management research, we spotted promising signs of change now and on the horizon.

-In this article, we're going over the latest resource management statistics – as well as evergreen insights – to see what’s changed in the profession, what still needs work, and how you can raise your game.
+In this article, we're going over the latest resource management statistics – and evergreen insights – to see what’s changed in the profession, what still needs work, and how you can raise your game.

 Want to read our full report? 📘 It's only a few clicks away!
 Download for free today ➡️